 Listen on the go!

-Focus on people over processes & mind-set over skillset
+Focus on people over processes mindset over skillset

 Integrate testing with the development lifecycle tightly

-The end goal of any testing activity is the quality of software or application.
+The end goal of any testing activity is the quality of the software or application.
 The distinction between the creator (developer) and the reviewer (tester) becomes thinner in an agile-based distributed team model.
-Testing teams play a major role that considerably influences the quality of the software.
+Testing teams play a significant role that considerably influences the quality of the software.
 Testing activity should be seamlessly embedded across the lifecycle.
 This integration of testing into the core development helps identify the quality risks and vulnerabilities of the project at early stages.

 Establish self-organizing teams

 Testing teams in an agile environment are encouraged to be self-organizing, i.e., self-allocate tasks; this remarkably improves the ownership of the work at an individual level for all the team members.
 This ownership and the personal connections established within the team among all the members drive performance and quality across the entire project.

 A tester’s definition of success in the traditional model is ‘identifying and fixing bugs’, whereas in the agile model, it shifts to ‘delivering workable and usable shipment’ as defined.
 This change in the very definition of success transforms the approach and dynamics of the team.

 Rapid team communication and collaboration are essential for a practical project, particularly when it is agile and distributed.
 Quick turnaround to unexpected situations, adapting to the project’s changing needs, and the team members’ flexibility to maintain the desired speed are key elements for agile projects to succeed.
 Bringing in an overlap of time to a greater extent among the teams so that they can discuss and communicate, providing infrastructure for effective communication, and deploying tools to enhance communication all play a very critical role in testing to be successful for agile projects.